 When all condenser water pumps are commanded off, disable the PID loop and stop all tower fans.

-Upon plant startup, hold CWRTsp at 10°F degrees less than CWRTdes for 10 minutes before ramping the setpoint to the calculated value above over 10 minutes.
+Upon plant startup, hold CWRTsp at [UNITS [6°C] [10°F]] degrees less than CWRTdes for 10 minutes before ramping the setpoint to the calculated value above over 10 minutes.

 This logic gives plant load an opportunity to stabilize prior to releasing control to the reset logic.